 - Return the pork to the Dutch Oven.

-- Add the red chili sauce.
+- Add the red chile sauce.

 - Next the chili powder.